Raymond Barbosa Faculty, Health and Fitness

-Sister Nancy Bradbury, IHM Tutoring Coordinator
+Sister Nancy Bradbury, IHM Faculty, Principles of Math

 Sister Nancy was born and raised in south Philadelphia to a loving family.
 She was blessed to attend Mount Carmel Catholic School and J.W.
 Hallahan High School.
 There she met the Sisters, Servants of the Immaculate Heart of Mary.
 With their inspiration and a deep love of God, Sister Nancy decided to give her life to the service of God and God's people.
 Her service to Catholic Education spans elementary, middle, and high schools in urban and suburban parishes and beyond in the countless families and friends met along the journey.
-She earned a Master's degree in Mathematics from the University of New Hampshire.
+She earned a Master's degree from the University of New Hampshire (M.S.
+Mathematics).
 When presented with the opportunity to serve Cristo Rey Philadelphia, she was all too willing as she firmly believes its model "We Believe.
 We Dream.
 We Lead.
 We Serve." to be a reflection of the Gospel.

 Suni Blackwell Dean of Students

 Mr. Blackwell is responsible for leading the school’s discipline system.
 His focus is maintaining policies, procedures, and individual records on student discipline and attendance.
 Mr. Blackwell is also the Head Boy’s Basketball Coach and Director of the Athletic Committee.
-He previously served as the School/Community Climate Manager and Anti-Bullying Compliance Officer from 2010 – 2012 for the Chester-Upland School District.
+He previously served as the School/Community Climate Manager and Anti-Bullying Compliance Officer from 2010 – 2012 for the Chester Upland School District.
 Mr. Blackwell served as Head JV Boys Basketball Coach and Assistant Coach on the Chester High School Boys Basketball team that went 32-0 and won the 2012 Pennsylvania AAAA District 1 and State Championships.
 He is a graduate of West Chester University of Pennsylvania (B.S.
-Liberal Studies, Minors in Elementary and Secondary Education, 2003) and Temple University (M.Ed.
-Sport Administration and Recreation Management, 2007).
+Liberal Studies, Minors in Elementary and Secondary Education, 2003) and Temple University (M.Ed., Sport Administration and Recreation Management, 2007).
 Mr. Blackwell and his wife are proud parents of Ayana and Amare.

-Sr. Michelle Cimaroli Principles of Math Instructor
+Sr. Michelle Cimaroli Faculty, Principles of Math

 Sister Michelle is thrilled to return to the Cristo Rey family, supporting the math program part-time.
-She is grateful to have had the opportunity to serve as a math teacher at Cristo Rey Jesuit HS in Baltimore in its first year of operation as a Jesuit Volunteer.
+She is grateful to have had the opportunity to serve as a math teacher at Cristo Rey Jesuit High School in Baltimore in its first year of operation as a Jesuit Volunteer.
 Originally from Chicago, she is in her fourth year of formation with the Handmaids of the Sacred Heart of Jesus, an international community whose mission is education in service of the Gospel.
 She met the Handmaids and received the gift of her religious vocation while serving in Lima, Peru for 17 months.
 After moving to Philadelphia, she worked with students in Resource Learning at Ancillae-Assumpta Academy, served as a catechist at Visitation BVM Parish, and volunteered as a math and science tutor at Dawn's Place.
 Sr. Michelle is a graduate of St. Joseph's College in Indiana (B.S.
 Mathematics).
-She is currently pursuing a M.S. in Eduation at St. Joseph's University.
+She is currently pursuing a M.S. in Education at St. Joseph's University.

 Quintel Coles Executive Chef

 Mr. Coles is the Executive Chef at Cristo Rey Philadelphia High School.
-As the Executive Chef, he and the kitchen staff bring to life the "Eatiquette" the food program in partnership with the Vetri Foundation at Cristo Rey Philadelphia.
+As the Executive Chef, he and the kitchen staff bring to life the "Eatiquette" food program in partnership with the Vetri Foundation at Cristo Rey Philadelphia.
 Mr. Coles bring over 25 years of professional cooking experience.
 Throughout his career, Mr. Coles worked at a number of restaurants across the Philadelphia region.
 At school he is affectionately known as "Chef Qu."
-He loves cooking for the students, faculty and staff and is greatful to be a part of the Cristo Rey Philadelphia team.
+He loves cooking for the students, faculty and staff and is grateful to be a part of the Cristo Rey Philadelphia team.

 Christina D’Emma Faculty, English